Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Proposed Methodology

 \subsection{Network Design}

 We consider the following model for a generic UWB range measurement:

-where the true distance $d$ is intrinsically affected by an error $\Delta d$ giving the final measurement outcome $\hat{d}$.
+where the actual distance $d$ is intrinsically affected by an error $\Delta d$ giving the final measurement outcome $\hat{d}$.
 The error depends on several factors, among which the most important is the environment and the obstacles, giving, in general, worse performance in NLoS condition.

 We formulate the mitigation problem as a regression of the compensation factor $\Delta d$ that should be added to the measured range to obtain the actual distance between the two sensors.
-We, therefore, design a DNN model that predicts an estimate $\hat{y}$ for the latent true error $y=\Delta d$ as a non-linear function of the input CIR vector $X$.
+Therefore, we design a DNN model that predicts an estimate $\hat{y}$ for the true latent error $y=\Delta d$ as a non-linear function of the input CIR vector $X$.
 We call the proposed architecture Range Error Mitigation network (REMNet).
-It is essential to underline that we do not make a distinction between LoS and NLoS measurements, but we let the network learn how to compensate both the conditions autonomously.
+It is essential to underline that we do not distinguish between LoS and NLoS measurements, but we let the network learn how to compensate for both the conditions autonomously.
 Therefore, a classification of the measurements is not computed, but the model implicitly performs it during the mitigation process.
-Such an approach allows to obtain an algorithm that is always beneficial, and that can be applied continuously on-board without the need of an additional classification step.
+Such an approach allows to obtain an algorithm that is always beneficial and can be applied continuously on-board without the need for an additional classification step.

-Due to the one-dimensional nature of the data, we select 1D convolutional layers as building blocks of the network.
-We denote with $K$ the number of temporal samples low-level features with a 1D convolution.
-The architecture of the network is then made of a stack of $N$ Residual Reduction Modules (RRM) that learn deep features from the high-level features while subsequently reducing the temporal dimensionality $K$.
+Due to the one-dimensional nature of the data, we select 1D convolutional layers as building blocks of the network.We denote with $K$ the number of temporal samples of the input CIR vector $X$.
+We first extract $F$ low-level features with a 1D convolution.
+The network architecture is then made of a stack of $N$ Residual Reduction Modules (RRM) that learn deep features from the high-level features while reducing the temporal dimensionality $K$.
+We develop this module adopting well-known strategies used in deep learning literature such as residual connections \cite{he2016deep}, attention mechanism \cite{vaswani2017attention, hu2018squeeze, woo2018cbam} and sparsely connected graphs \cite{szegedy2015going}.
+All these methodologies have been proven to be effective to guarantee trainable and well converging networks and are therefore suitable to be applied with the range error mitigation problem.

+The core of the RRM is composed of a residual unit followed by a reduction block:

+The residual unit has a 1D convolution followed by a Squeeze-and-Excitation (SE) block \cite{hu2018squeeze}on the residual branch: